 Breaches and fines

-As a pet owner, you are responsible to ensure your pet is registered, healthy, safe and does not create a nuisance in your neighbourhood.
+Brisbane City Council requires animal owners keep their pets in accordance with animal laws and have the appropriate permits.
+As a pet owner, you are responsible to ensure you register your pet (where applicable).
+The animal must be healthy, safe and does not create a nuisance in your neighbourhood.

 List of requirements and fines

-As at 1 July 2018, the value of a penalty unit is equal to $130.55.
-The fine amount must be rounded down to the nearest dollar after the calculation.
-For example, the fine amount for an infringement of 2 penalty units is: 2 x $130.55 = $261.10; the rounded down fine amount is $261.
+From 1 July 2018, the value of a penalty unit is equal to $130.55.
+The fine amount is rounded down to the nearest dollar after the calculation.
+For example, the fine amount for an infringement of two penalty units is: two x $130.55 = $261.10.
+The rounded down fine amount is $261.

 Fines for breaching requirements

-OR 5 penalty units if a compliance notice is not complied with
+or 5 penalty units if you don't comply with a compliance notice